Does Standing at Your Desk Burn Calories?

 Comfortable, supportive shoes with good arch support work best for extended standing periods.
 Avoid high heels or completely flat shoes, and consider compression socks if you experience leg fatigue.

-Burning More Calories More Effectively with EFFYDESK
+Burning More Calories More Effectively with effydesk

 Now that we’ve confirmed that standing desks can burn more calories, the next important thing to know is that consistency matters more than intensity.

-Burning an extra 200 calories daily through desk-based activity is more valuable than sporadic high-intensity workouts that you can't maintain long-term.
+Burning extra calories daily through desk-based activity is more valuable than sporadic high-intensity workouts that you can't maintain long-term.
 At the same time, you can’t stand all day because you also need to sit down to rest your legs.
 The goal is to create sustainable habits that support both your work performance and your health.

-At Effydesk, we've designed our ergonomic chairs and standing desks to make this kind of active workday as comfortable and productive as possible.
+At effydesk, we've designed our ergonomic chairs and standing desks to make this kind of active workday as comfortable and productive as possible.
 Your workspace should support your best work while helping you feel energized and healthy.
 By understanding how standing and movement affect calorie burn, you can make informed choices that benefit both your productivity and your well-being throughout your workday.